-SwRI’s goal with Dataspeed was to work with them to create the foundation for an autonomous vehicle while SwRI themselves would add sensors and additional technology afterwards.
-After the Raptors are completely laden with technology from Dataspeed and SwRI, they will be sent off to Ground Vehicles Systems Center (GVSC) for army use.
+Their goal with Dataspeed was to work with them to create the foundation for an autonomous vehicle while the customer themselves would add sensors and additional technology afterwards.
+After the Raptors are completely laden with technology from Dataspeed and the customer, they will be sent off for further research and development.

 It's All in the Details

 One of the most significant implementations for this project was the visual aesthetic of the vehicles.
-They are meant to be used in the army, which means they must look seamless with surrounding tactical vehicles.
 Dataspeed partnered with Penske Vehicle Services to make this happen.
 Penske painted the vehicles to match the tan Chemical Agent Resistant Coating (CARC) of classic Humvee vehicles.
 After Penske was finished with their flawless work, the Dataspeed team powder-coated the remaining metal pieces such as the wheels and custom toolbox mounted in the trunk and sprayed the running boards and bed liner with matching tan LineX.

 “Penske Vehicle Services was proud to partner with the team at Dataspeed on a highly complex and time sensitive build.
 Their prompt communication and enthusiastic vision for the end product made the experience both seamless and exciting.
 We highly recommend Dataspeed as a partner and look forward to working with them on future business.”

-These vehicles have been shipped off to the Southwest Research Institute in San Antonio, Texas where vehicle work will be resumed.
-After all their hard work is done, the Raptors will find their home in an army fleet.
+These vehicles have been shipped off to San Antonio, Texas where vehicle work will be resumed.
+After all their hard work is done, the Raptors will find their next phase of development in the field.